scottoffen/fluenthttpclient/README.md

 Using `HttpClient` involves creating an `HttpRequestMessage`, configuring it's properties (e.g. headers, query string, route, etc.), serializing the content, and sending that request.
 The response then needs to be deserialized and used.

-The extension methods available in this library simplifiy that lifecycle.
+The extension methods available in this library simplify that lifecycle.
 The `UsingRoute` extension method on `HttpClient` returns a `HttpRequestBuilder` object, which has extension methods on it to configure the request.
 It also has extension methods to send the request using different HTTP verbs, and then there are extension methods on both `HttpResponseMessage` and `Task<HttpResponseMessage>`for deserializing the content.
 Put another way, the extension methods fall in to three categories.

 - Configuring the `HttpRequestMessage`
 - Sending the `HttpRequestMessage`